 In 1961 I managed to cut through the barbed wire, avoid recapture, and make my escape into the New York City public school system, by enrolling in the Bronx High School of Science during the glory years.
 I graduated as a National Merit Scholarship Finalist, and a recipient of a New York State Regents Scholarship, much to everyone's surprise, especially my own.

 From 1965 to 1969 I attended Kenyon College, a small liberal arts men's school in Ohio, majoring in biology with emphasis on ecology and structural biology.
-Upon being shoved out the door in 1969 with an A.B. degree in Biology (not, if you please, a B.A. or B.S. because Kenyon didn't award those) and a minor in English, I entered into a hiatus in my education, by enlisting in the United States Air Force at the request of my Uncle Sam.
+Upon being shoved out the door in 1969 with an A.B. degree in Biology (not, if you please, a B.A. or B.S. because Kenyon didn't award those) and a minor in English, I entered into a hiatus in my education, by enlisting in the United States Air Force at the invitation of my Uncle Sam.
 Like the rest of those who only stand and wait, I served; and in return for military service received two minor decorations, a 10-point Civil Service preference, five years of G.I.
 Bill support for graduate school, and a Veterans' Administration mortgage on my house.

 Upon separation from the Air Force in 1974 I resumed my studies as a "non-traditional" graduate student in the Department of Biology at Georgetown University, where he was lucky enough to become a student of Dr. George B. Chapman, one of the early pioneers in electron microscopy.
 I received my Ph.D. in Biology in May 1980, and then had finally to go find a real job.